 Society for the History of Technology (SHOT) and Technology and Culture (T&C) at Tech

 The School of History and Sociology has a long history of engagement with the Society for the History of Technology (SHOT), the leading professional society in history of technology, and its journal, Technology and Culture (T&C).
 Former HSOC professor Melvin Kranzberg was a founding member of T&C and served as a SHOT president, as did former professor Bruce Sinclair.
-Current professor Steve Usselman continued the tradition with a two-year stint as president beginning in January 2007, followed by HSOC Kranzberg Professor John Krige in 2017.
+Current McEver Professor Steve Usselman continued the tradition with a two-year stint as president beginning in January 2007, followed by HSOC Kranzberg Professor John Krige in 2017.
 The School’s close ties of SHOT and T&C enrich graduate students’ exposure to leading scholars and research.